 Item 2 – Description of Community Activities

-For the community activities mentioned above, provide any additional details such as the role of the DSU, SILC, CIL, and/or consumers, names of any partner organizations and further descriptions of the specific activities, services and benefits.
+For the community activities mentioned above, provide any additional details such as the role of the DSE, SILC, CIL, and/or consumers, names of any partner organizations and further descriptions of the specific activities, services and benefits.

-Section B – Working Relationships Among Various Entities
+Section B – Working Relationships among Various Entities

-Describe DSU and SILC activities to maximize the cooperation, coordination, and working relationships among the independent living program, the SILC, and CILs; and the DSU, other state agencies represented on the SILC, other councils that address the needs of specific disability populations and issues, and other public and private entities.
+Describe DSE and SILC activities to maximize the cooperation, coordination, and working relationships among the independent living program, the SILC, and CILs; and the DSE, other state agencies represented on the SILC, other councils that address the needs of specific disability populations and issues, and other public and private entities.
 Describe the expected or actual outcomes of these activities.

 SUBPart V – Statewide Independent Living Council (SILC)

-Section 705 of the Act; 34 CFR 364.21
+Section 705 of the Act; 45 CFR Part 1329.14–16

 Section A - Composition and Appointment